gtjames/canvas/README.md

 ##  Main Menu
 ##  0. Student List
         who is in the class.
 You can sort by name or email
-##  1. Delete old Announcements
-        I had to delete a bunch of old announcements and this let's you pick and choose the ones to get rid of
-        You might want comment this one out.
-        It does ask you to confirm you want to delete the announcement

 ##  2. List Team Members
         Who is on or NOT on a team
         Options are:
         (1) Solo        teams with a single person.
 Need to push them to a bigger team (0) All         Every person that is on a team (u) Unassigned  People that have not found a team

 ##  3. Rename Groups
         I think the groups should have other names This renames the groups to my liking